enketo/enketo/packages/enketo-core/README.md

 ]
 ```

 For GMaps layers you have the four options as tiles values: `"GOOGLE_SATELLITE"`, `"GOOGLE_ROADMAP"`, `"GOOGLE_HYBRID"`, `"GOOGLE_TERRAIN"`.
-You can also add other TileJSON properties, such as minZoom, maxZoom, id to all layers.
+You can also add other TileJSON properties, such as minZoom, maxZoom, id, referrerPolicy to all layers.

 ### googleApiKey